tresoldi/ngesh/README.md

 * [T-Rex (Tree and reticulogram REConstruction](http://www.trex.uqam.ca/index.php?action=randomtreegenerator&project=trex)
 at the Université du Québec à Montréal (UQAM)
-* [phylot](https://phylot.biobyte.de/), which by randomly sampling taxonomic names, identifiers or protein accessions can be used for the same purpose
+* [phyloT](https://phylot.biobyte.de/), which by randomly sampling taxonomic names, identifiers or protein accessions can be used for the same purpose

+(add reference bibliography)

 ## Author

-Tiago Tresoldi <tresoldi@shh.mpg.de>
+Tiago Tresoldi (tresoldi@shh.mpg.de)

-The author was supported by the
-[ERC Grant #715618](https://cordis.europa.eu/project/rcn/206320/factsheet/en)
-for the project [CALC](http://calc.digling.org) (Computer-Assisted Language Comparison: Reconciling Computational and Classical
+The author was supported during development by the [ERC Grant #715618](https://cordis.europa.eu/project/rcn/206320/factsheet/en) for the project [CALC](http://calc.digling.org) (Computer-Assisted Language Comparison: Reconciling Computational and Classical